VPNs

 vpn-protocols

 VPNs do a great job of keeping your internet activity private, but a big part of what makes virtual private networks work are the protocols they use.
-VPN protocols are the rules or methods that decide how your data gets from point A to point B—securely and efficiently.
+VPN protocols are the rules or methods that decide how your data gets from point A to point B, securely and efficiently.

 Some protocols are fast but not as secure.
 Others are super safe but can slow things down.
 Then you’ve got the ones that try to strike a balance between the two.
-Plus, different protocols work better depending on what you’re using them for—whether it’s streaming, working remotely, or just staying private online.

 In this article, we’ll go over what VPN protocols are, the main types out there, how they work, and what each one’s good or bad at.